Yorsyboy/school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# SChool Library
+# School Library

-> Description the project.
+> A book library that record what books are in the library and who borrows them.
+The app allows you to:

 ## Built With